The Rt. Rev. Dr. John Boonzaaijer — Head of School

 In his free time, Andrew also enjoys hiking, camping, indoor soccer, mountain biking, snow skiing, card/board games (which must require intellect), eating good food, and spending time with his lovely, ever patient wife, Ashley; their three children, John, James, and Catherine; and family and friends.

-Mr. Coleman Rafferty - Middle School Bible, P.E.
+Mr. Coleman Rafferty - 5th/6th Grade Homeroom

 Mr. Coleman Rafferty is from Northern Virginia, where he was made a Postulant discerning Holy Orders in August 2022 at Church of Our Saviour at Oatlands (Leesburg, VA).
 He earned his BA at Messiah University (2019) and is currently finishing an MLitt with the Davenant Institute.
 While in Dallas, he will continue his studies at Cranmer House Theological Seminary.
 When he is not reading for school, he is probably reading for fun, going for a walk, or playing a sport.

 Fr.
 Ed has been involved in Christian ministry from his youth up.
 He attended Word of Life Bible Institute and then graduated from Moody Bible Institute with a Bachelor of Arts in International Ministries.
 He was involved in lay ministry in the Evangelical Free Church for over 15 years.
 During this time he worked in the construction industry.
 In 2016, Ed was confirmed in the Anglican Church.
 Shortly after, he moved his family from Wisconsin to Dallas to attend Cranmer Theological House, a seminary of the Reformed Episcopal Church.
 He completed his Master of Divinity in May of 2022 and was ordained to the priesthood in December of 2022.
 Fr.
-Fruin is currently serving in various roles at The Chapel of the Cross.
+Fruin is Assistant Rector at The Chapel of the Cross.
 He teaches Middle School History as well as Kindergarten and Lower Elementary Motor Skills.
 His wife, Melissa, is the church/school secretary.
 Their daughter, Esther, attends St. Timothy School.